Transformative Leadership Programme

 You can sign up by completing an Expression of Interest form here:

-We will then contact you to let you know if you have secured a place, and to confirm your course dates, times and venue.
+We will then contact you to let you know if you have secured a place, and to confirm your course details.

 You can also talk to our delivery partners in your area of Belfast:

-- If you're in North Belfast, it's Helen, as above
+- If you're in North Belfast, it's Clare, as above

 - If you're in West Belfast, contact Gerry McConville at Falls Community Council.
 Email: [email protected].
 Tel: 028 9020 2030